The Old Museum, Gregory Terrace, Bowen Hills, Brisbane - April 1 & 2, 2017

 "Music is the shorthand of emotion" Leo Tolstoy

-The idea is to curate a unique weekend-long event that initiates discussion of how music and literature influence each other, by bringing together leading authors, musicians and artists in a program of interviews, presentations, talks and panel discussions.
+The festival is a a unique, weekend-long curated event that initiates discussion of how music and literature influence each other, by bringing together leading authors, musicians and artists in a program of interviews, presentations, talks and panel discussions.

-Program: The festival takes place in Brisbane over the weekend of the 2nd & 3rd of April, 2016.
+Program: Program: The festival takes place in Brisbane over the weekend of the 1st and 2nd of April, 2017.

 There will be a mix of panel discussions and author/songwriter interviews, and we’ll be making sure there is plenty of opportunity for audience questions.